Particle.news

 Trump Pardons Nikola Founder Trevor Milton After Fraud Conviction

-The pardon nullifies Milton's prison sentence and $680 million restitution, raising concerns over political donations and accountability.
+The pardon nullifies Milton's prison sentence and $680 million restitution, raising questions about political donations and justice system integrity.

 Image